1958 FIFA World Cup: Summary

 The quarter-finals saw France's Just Fontaine continue in similar form as in the group stage, managing another two goals as France triumphed over Northern Ireland.
 West Germany's Helmut Rahn put them into the semi-finals with a single goal against Yugoslavia, while Sweden went through at the expense of USSR.
 The other game in the quarter-finals saw Pelé score the only goal for Brazil against Wales.

 In the semi-finals, Sweden continued their strong run as they defeated West Germany 3–1 in a vicious game that saw the German player Erich Juskowiak sent off (the first ever German player to be sent off in an international game) and German veteran forward Fritz Walter injured, which further weakened the German team (substitutes were first allowed in the 1970 FIFA World Cup).

 In the other semi-final, Brazil and France were tied 1–1 for much of the first half.
-However, 36 minutes into the game French captain and most experienced defender Robert Jonquet suffered broken leg in a clash with Vavá, and France was down to ten men for the rest of the game (substitutions were not allowed back then).
+However, 36 minutes into the game, French captain and most experienced defender Robert Jonquet suffered a broken leg in a clash with Vavá, and France was down to ten men for the rest of the game, (substitutions were not allowed back then).
 Brazil dominated the rest of the match, as a Pelé hat-trick gave them a 5–2 victory.
 Fontaine of France added one goal to his impressive tally.

-The third place match saw Fontaine score four more goals as France defeated West Germany 6–3.
+The third-place match saw Fontaine score four more goals as France defeated West Germany 6–3.
 This brought his total to 13 goals in one competition, a record that still stands.